 The Peak Design Travel Backpack – 30L

-If you’ve read any of our other posts you will know that we generally don’t carry backpack camera bags anymore – well, we occasionally do, but rarely.
+If you’ve read any of our previous posts you will know that we generally don’t carry backpack camera bags anymore – well, we occasionally do, but rarely.
 Usually, we’ll use a backpack camera bag only when in transit between destinations.
-We will then revert to the Peak Design Everyday Sling 10L for our day-to-day use.
+We will then revert to the Peak Design Everyday Sling 10L (V1 & V2) for our day-to-day use.
 So, when the Peak Design Travel Backpack range was originally released it didn’t really pique our interest.
 Everyone has different methods of carrying gear and what works for us does not necessarily work for someone else.
-Therefore it will be interesting to see if this backpack bag can be utilised in our travel photography.
+Therefore, it will be interesting to see if this backpack bag can be utilised in our travel photography.

-For this review, Peak Design has kindly supplied us the Travel Backpack 30L – Sage (colour) to review.
+For this review, Peak Design has kindly supplied us with the Travel Backpack 30L – Sage (colour).

 The big plus for this bag is the fact that it conforms to aircraft carry-on regulations as far as the size is concerned.
 This will make it easier for those that want to take those short-term trips and use budget airlines that charge like wounded bulls when it comes to adding fees for checked-in luggage.
 Keep in mind though – the bag may conform to aircraft carry-on regulations in size but just watch the weight of the packed bag.
 Some airlines only allow a maximum of 7kgs per bag.
 So once the bag is packed with some gear, clothes, shoes, tripod, and accessories, you may be struggling to conform to the weight restrictions for carry-on luggage.
 We circumvent this issue by splitting our gear between a backpack camera bag (or this bag) and the Peak Design Everyday Sling 10L, as this bag is classed as a bag for personal items and can sit underneath the seat in front of you.